-Three patterns of decisionmaking preferences among physicians are predictable and were identifiable.
-Some felt that the largest percentage of decisions should be made by professionals; some thought by patients, and some identified collaboration.
+Three patterns of decisionmaking preferences among physicians are predictable.
+Some feel that the largest percentage of decisions should be made by professionals; some thought by patients, and some identified collaboration.
 Not surprisingly, none identified informed consent for the most preferred category.
-Most reserved this preference to surgical procedures and high risk medications.
-Of greater interest however, was that this inquiry revealed that most physicians were unsatisfied with how their decisionmaking values comported with those of their patients.
+Most reserved this preference to surgical procedures and high-risk medications.
+Of greater interest however, was that this inquiry revealed most physicians were unsatisfied with how their decisionmaking values comported with those of their patients.
 This was commonly identified as the most frustrating or troublesome aspect of their patient relations.
+For this reason, shared decision agreements should be preceded by a survey of patients values and options.